 What should I expect from active rehab?

 Active rehab defines your residential rehab experience.
-From this period, you can expect to complete a range of addiction treatment services, which complement your needs, you can expect to work on yourself and your outlooks, you can expect to elevate your wellbeing, and you can expect to plan for post-rehab life.
+From this period, you can expect to complete a range of addiction treatment services in private drug and alcohol rehab, which complement your needs, you can expect to work on yourself and your outlooks, you can expect to elevate your wellbeing, and you can expect to plan for post-rehab life.

 Setting the foundation of recovery as a goal for this period is highly realistic, down to the consistent, personal, and targeted rehab programmes that are on offer.